 Make sure the slant lines are vertical run toward you.

 See those slanted lines that run at a 55° angle throughout your guidelines?
 They are meant to guide your up and down strokes to create that nice slanted look of calligraphy.
 You can always change up the angle of your slant lines depending on your preference, but I do find it’s easier to learn with a slant, than practicing a very vertical style first and adding a slant later on.
 The trick to make this slant a lot easier to achieve is to actually tilt your paper on an angle so that the slant lines run toward you – if the slant lines kept running all the way down and past the sheet of paper, it would run straight toward you.

 Get the Right Grip

 Most of us were taught as children to hold a pen straight up, perpendicular from the paper, creating a 90° angle.
 Of course, this makes sense for a ballpoint pen or pencil.
 But a brush pen has a flexible tip, and requires you to use the side of the brush tip more than the very point of the tip.
 This means that you actually need to hold your brush pen at more of a 45° angle, so you can use the side of the brush tip to create those thicker strokes.

 Find the Right Instruction!

 A quick youtube search will show you so many free resources out there to continue learning.
-However, when I started learning calligraphy a couple of years ago, it wasn’t until I took the leap and registered for an in-person workshop that things actually clicked.
+However, when I started learning calligraphy a couple of years ago, it wasn’t until I took the leap and registered for a workshop that things actually clicked.
 Having a professional structure your time and break down your introductory practice into manageable, bite sized tutorials can help speed the learning process up significantly.
-If you could benefit from a public workshop, you can find all of my upcoming dates at the link below ✍ or reach out to connect about a private group!